kryoung-silabs/host-thermometer-client/README.md

 #### For Cygwin/OSX/Linux with SDK installed

 Clone or copy the contents of this repository into the Blue Gecko SDK, into a subfolder of app/bluetooth/examples_ncp_host.
-Commands shown here are from OSX but will be similar in Linux/Cygwin.
+Commands shown here are from OSX using Gecko SDK Suite v2.6, but will be similar in Linux/Cygwin.

 ```
 $ cd /Applications/SimplicityStudiov4.app/Contents/Eclipse/developer/sdks/gecko_sdk_suite/v2.6/app/bluetooth/examples_ncp_host/